 IUI tends to be less expensive, because it does not require egg retrieval, embryo culture, and embryo transfer.
 As a result, many couples start their fertility treatment with IUI.
 However, the success rate of IUI also tends to be much lower for most couples.
 One problem with trying several IUI treatments instead of starting IVF treatment early is that your ovarian reserve continues to decline, so the later you start IVF treatment, the lower your chances of IVF success.

-If you have not done IVF treatments before and are trying to decide whether to start IVF or whether to switch from IUI to IVF treatment, take the Univfy PreIVF test to find out your personalized probability of IVF success and compare that to your chances of success from one or more IUI treatments.
+If you have not done IVF treatments before and are trying to decide whether to start IVF or whether to switch from IUI to IVF treatment, get your Univfy PreIVF from a participating fertility provider to find out your personalized probability of IVF success and compare that to your chances of success from one or more IUI treatments.

 How does body mass index (BMI) affect my fertility and IVF success?